iamShahariar/HabitSentia/README.md

 ✅ System restart → Data remains

 ⚠️ Clearing browser storage/cache/site data will permanently remove saved data.
+Of course, you can restore from the last saved JSON file.

 ---